Skip to content

 Challenges and Opportunities in Venture Capital

-Venture capital firms work in a high-risk, high-reward asset class.
-This means many VCs invest in many companies, knowing that many of them will likely fail.
+Venture capital firms work in a high-risk, and potentially high-reward asset class (Exhibit 1).
+This often means VCs will invest in several companies, knowing that many of them will likely fail.
 For example, a VC might invest in 10 companies knowing that nine of them will fail.
-But, the one company that succeeds could generate a return that makes up for and offsets the loss of investing in the nine other companies.
+But the one company that succeeds could generate a return that makes up for and offsets the loss of investing in the nine other companies.

 Let’s examine the pros and cons of investing in venture capital.